A look at the arguments for and against privatisation.

-Privatisation creates private monopolies, such as the water companies and rail companies.
+Privatisation creates private monopolies, such as water companies and rail companies.
 These need regulating to prevent abuse of monopoly power.
-Therefore, there is still need for government regulation, similar to under state ownership.
+Therefore, there is still a need for government regulation, similar to under state ownership.

-5. Fragmentation of industries.
+5. Fragmentation of industries

 In the UK, rail privatisation led to breaking up the rail network into infrastructure and train operating companies.
 This led to areas where it was unclear who had responsibility.
 For example, the Hatfield rail crash was blamed on no one taking responsibility for safety.
-Different rail companies has increased the complexity of rail tickets.
+Different rail companies have increased the complexity of rail tickets.

-6. Short-Termism of Firms.
+6. Short-termism of firms

-As well as the government being motivated by short term pressures, this is something private firms may do as well.
-To please shareholders they may seek to increase short term profits and avoid investing in long term projects.
+As well as the government being motivated by short-term pressures, this is something private firms may do as well.
+To please shareholders they may seek to increase short-term profits and avoid investing in long-term projects.
 For example, the UK is suffering from a lack of investment in new energy sources; the privatised companies are trying to make use of existing plants rather than invest in new ones.

-Evaluation of Privatisation
+Evaluation of privatisation

 - It depends on the industry in question.
 An industry like telecoms is a typical industry where the incentive of profit can help increase efficiency.
 However, if you apply it to industries like health care or public transport the profit motive is less important.

 - It depends on the quality of regulation.
-Do regulators make the privatised firms meet certain standards of service and keep prices low.
+Do regulators make the privatised firms meet certain standards of service and keep prices low?

 - Is the market contestable and competitive?
 Creating a private monopoly may harm consumer interests, but if the market is highly competitive, there is greater scope for efficiency savings.